 How well you influence people can be serverley hindered with bad speaking habits.

 Here are 3 of the big ones that we help professionals with every day.

 The phenomenon ‘Death by PowerPoint’ has been around for a long time.
 It’s one that most of us are not only familiar with but have been victims of.
 I was leading a presentation training workshop for a team in London recently when I saw it in the very next room.

 During our break, as I left the training room, I noticed that in the meeting room next door another presentation was in full swing.
 As the room had a glass wall I could see everything that was going on in it.
 This is what I saw:

 A speaker presenting PowerPoint slides to an audience of at least 20 people.

-12 bullet points, (I counted them) all appearing at the same time squashed onto the slide in a very small font.
-The speaker stood with his back practically facing the audience as he read out each of the bullet points to a room full of highly intelligent, creative, talented and responsible professionals.
+12 bullet points squashed on a slide presented in a very small font size.
+The speaker stood with his back practically facing the audience as he stared at the screen.
+I watched him read out each of the bullet points to a room full of highly intelligent and responsible professionals.

 Stop using bullet points, your audience don’t like them

-Present only one idea per slide.
+Present only one idea per slide

 Think ‘Billboard’ – Use images, big bold and compelling headlines.